 - Do you provide help with the technology?

 The majority of students attend in 11th & 12th grade.
 Some students choose to take it as a gap year after high school or during their 10th & 11th grade years.
 The High Scholars curriculum is uniquely designed to meet the needs of students ages 16 to 19.

 Can we just take one of the High Scholars subjects?

-No, the uniqueness and beauty of this program is that the courses are integrated.
+No, the beauty of this program is that the courses are integrated.
 Rather than studying subjects in a disjointed fashion like many of us did in college, i.e. British literature, ancient history, and modern art, our students study the history and geography of each culture, read literature produced by that culture, and study the art they created, all under the umbrella of worldview assessment.
-Even the composition work is integrated into these courses.
+Even the composition work is integrated into the course work.

-Approximately how many hours per day do students generally spend on High Scholars?
+How many total hours per day do students spend on High Scholars?

 Do other colleges accept the credits for these classes?